radareorg/radare2-book/src/first_steps/compilation_android.md

   it find the right libraries.
 Binaries have everything they need inside.
 * `-Dblob=true`: it tells meson to compile just one binary with all the needed code for running `radare2`, `rabin2`, `rasm2`, etc. and creates symbolic links to those names.
-This avoids creating many statically-compiled large binaries and just create one that provides all features.
+This avoids creating many statically compiled large binaries and just create one that provides all features.
 You will still have `rabin2`, `rasm2`, `rax2`, etc. but they are just symlinks to `radare2`.
 * `--cross-file ./meson-android.ini`: it describes how to compile radare2 for Android